Madministrator/steganography/README.md

    * Is there anything that is blocking me?
 I need the functions setBit(), getBit(), and getByte() to test those functions.
    * What is the percent chance that the team will finish this sprint on time?
 93%
  * (12/04/2018)
    * What did I do?
 Testing the functions that I wrote last time.
    * What do I plan to do?
 I plan to continue testing and debugging the functions for hiding images.
    * Is there anything that is blocking me?
 Like last time I still need the functions for setBit(), getBit(), and getByte().
    * What is the percent chance that the team will finish on time?
 85%
+ * (12/06/2018)
+   * What did I do?
+I tested and debugged the findImage and hideImage functions.
+   * What do I plan to do?
+I plan to help implement the findText and hideText functions as well as help convert BasicImage to a physical png file.
+   * Is there anything that is blocking me?
+Not at the time.
+   * What is the percent chance that the team will finish on time?
+93%